Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/linq.md

 ## LINQ and Lambdas

-Remember your anonymous function syntax that you learned about in the client-side course?
+Remember your anonymous function syntax that you learned about in the JavaScript part of the course?
 It was nice, clean syntax to pass a function to another function, such as `forEach()` or `map()`, or `filter()` on an array.

 ```js
 // Given this JavaScript array of numbers